cberetta/maltego-nmap/README.md

   * `Nmap XML Parser`
     - Expects a path to the Nmap XML file

+### Install note

+You can also install into a different directory but, after installation, you have to change the path of the two transformations "Nmap Port Services" and "Nmap XML parser" to point to the right destination.
+To do this open the "Transformation Manager" and search for the two services.

 ## Use

 From the `Run Machine` option, select `Nmap XML Parser` and enter the path to